transdigiware/blockchain/howto/ibp-v2-apis.md

 5. If you plan to use the {{site.data.keyword.blockchainfull_notm}} Platform console to operate your blockchain components, you must import your component administrator identities into your console wallet.
 For more information, see [Importing an admin identity into the {{site.data.keyword.blockchainfull_notm}} Platform console](#ibp-v2-apis-admin-console).

-6. After you deploy your network, you can use the Fabric SDKs, the Peer CLI, or the console UI to create channels and install or instantiate smart contracts.
+6. After you deploy your network, you can use the Fabric SDKs, the Peer CLI, or the console UI to create channels and deploy smart contracts.
 If you need to programmatically create a channel, you must provide the consortium name.
 For {{site.data.keyword.blockchainfull}} Platform, the consortium name must be set to `SampleConsortium`.

 The service credential that is used for API authentication must have the `Manager` role in IAM to be able to create components.
 See the table on [user roles](/docs/blockchain?topic=blockchain-ibp-console-manage-console#ibp-console-manage-console-role-mapping)